-Offices in city centres and skyscrapers will be changed the most post the Covid-19 lockdown due to a number of factors.
+Offices in city centres and skyscrapers will be changed the most after the Covid-19 lockdown due to a number of factors.

 Working in the penthouse of a city centre skyscraper will be a lot less appealing when access to the lifts is limited, and you face a long – socially distanced – queue to even get up to your desk.

-Additionally, commuting costs into cities, especially London, are very expensive, and people are supposed to be avoiding public transport, but the majority of people use busses or the tube to get around London.
-London workers are much more likely to take advantage of new working from home practises and will come into the office less frequently than they would with a more accessible office.
+Additionally, commuting costs into cities, especially London, are very expensive, and people are supposed to be avoiding close contact on public transport, but the majority of people use busses and tubes to get around London.
+London workers are highly likely to take advantage of new working from home practises and will come into the office less frequently than they would if they had a more accessible office.

-Finally, London renting costs are much higher than the rest of the country, because they’re a premium location.
-But, if inner-city offices become very inconvenient, and workers are working from home as much as they can, why would businesses keep up with that expense.
-London companies will be particularly looking to downsize their space or get rid of their offices all together.
+Finally, commercial office rental costs in London are much higher than the rest of the country, because they’re in a premium location.
+But, if inner-city offices become very inconvenient, and staff are working from home as much as they can, why would businesses retain that expense?
+London companies will likely look to downsize their space or get rid of their offices all together.